By William Leavitt

 One of the solo pieces in the second volume.
 Solo in D, watch video (well, it’s audio only):

 Volume Three is where guitarists will take their skills to a more challenging level.
 Get ready!

-After mastering volume 1 and 2, you will learn more on : technique, scales in positions, arpeggios, rhythm guitar and chords / scales relationships.
+After mastering volume 1 and 2, you will learn more about technique, scales in positions, arpeggios, rhythm guitar and chords / scales relationships.
 I have to admit: I personally still have some work to do in this one!
 There’s so much material to practice.
 Some unfinished business for me here…

-The new topics in this volume are: chord construction and voicings, advanced chord melody, tune playing, improvisation, advanced position playing (in all aeras of the fretboard) and other more advanced topics.
+The new topics in this volume are: chord construction and voicings, advanced chord melody, tune playing, improvisation, advanced position playing (in all areas of the fretboard) and other more advanced topics.